 Where can bodies be buried in Arkansas?

-In Arkansas, a death must be registered with the local or state vital records office within ten days.
+Filing the death certificate.
+In Arkansas, a death must be registered with the local or state vital records office within 10 days.
 (Arkansas Code § 20-18-601.)
-Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person’s remains will prepare and file the death certificate.
+Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.

 If you need to order copies of a death certificate after the time of death has passed, contact the health department in the county where the death occurred or visit the Arkansas Department of Health online.
 From the ADH website, you can download a mail-in order form or order death certificates online.

-In Arkansas, the following individuals are permitted to apply for a certified copy of a death certificate:
+In Arkansas, the following individuals or organizations are permitted to apply for a certified copy of a death certificate:

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.